 If you are in your final year of study at Surrey, you can run in the election for a full time paid (sabbatical) position only, and take this up when you have graduated.

-Any student can run for a full time (sabbatical) officer position and take a year away from their studies to fulfil the role.
+If you are not in your final year, you can still run for a full time (sabbatical) officer position but must take a year out from your studies to fulfil the role.
 A full time sabbatical officer position cannot be used as a placement year.

 Any continuing student (still studying next year or going onto placement) can run for a voluntary role in Surrey Decides and do this alongside their studies or work next year.